 – The wow factor!
 What was the hotel decor style?

-The hotel is set in a beautiful period building – think of it as the ultimate townhouse, white and immaculate.
+The Kensington Hotel is set in a beautiful period building – think of it as the ultimate townhouse, white and immaculate.
 But as you walk in, you are surprised by a rush of colour, which makes it very warm and welcoming.
 And inviting.

 – How quick and efficient was the hotel check-in?

-Very quick and efficient – I knew that the hotel was part of an Irish hotel group, but wasn’t expecting so many Irish accents during my experience.
+Very quick and efficient – I knew that The Kensington Hotel was part of an Irish hotel group, but wasn’t expecting so many Irish accents during my experience.
 Having people say “Hello Mrs. O’Reilly” properly and often almost made me weak in the knees.
 I was told that I would be staying at the Brompton Suite and was escorted to the lift.

 – Was I addressed by name once reservation has been located? (it is all about the small details, some others are outstanding with this, and I love it, like I do when I board an airplane)